LinuxCommandLibrary

 all

-Monitor all supported network object types simultaneously.
+Monitor changes to all supported object types (default).

 link